Dennis Pruning Services

 Understanding ANSI A300 Pruning Standards & Tree Health Assessment Requirements in Dennis

-All structural tree work in Dennis must be performed by an ISA Certified Arborist and comply with ANSI A300 standards.
+All structural tree work in Dennis must be performed by an ISA Certified Arborist, following ANSI A300 standards.
 This includes the three-cut method for branches >2 inches in diameter and prohibits topping, flush cuts, lion's tailing, and over-thinning.
-Tree health assessments focus on structural integrity, hazard identification (such as dead branches, co-dominant stems, decay, and included bark), and disease or pest detection, often in consultation with UMass Extension.
-Species-specific timing is critical: oaks are pruned only during the dormant season (November–March) to prevent oak wilt, maples and elms during dormancy, and flowering trees after bloom.
-Certification and ongoing education are required for arborists, with additional credentials for risk assessment and municipal work.
+Tree health assessments evaluate structural integrity, hazard risks (dead branches, co-dominant stems, decay), and pest/disease presence, often in consultation with UMass Extension.
+Species-specific timing is critical: oaks are pruned only during the dormant season (Nov-March) to prevent oak wilt, maples and elms during dormancy, and flowering trees post-bloom.
+Certification and ongoing education are required for arborists, with MA licensing and specialized credentials for risk assessment and municipal work.

 Dennis Tree Warden